Lokaltog/candybar/README.rst

 :Author: Kim Silkebækken (kim.silkebaekken@gmail.com)
 :Source: https://github.com/Lokaltog/wkline

 **WebKit-based status line for tiling window managers.
-Requires Python 3, GTK+ 3 with WebKit bindings and xdotool.**
+Requires Python 3, GTK+ 3 and libxcb.**

 This is a proof-of-concept statusline plugin that launches a plain GTK window with a WebKit WebView pointing to a static HTML file containing the statusline.
 Planned